filip-fernandes/spotify-music-downloader/README.md

   4. Enjoy

 ### Video demo
-Originally, I made this application for my Final Project in the CS50x course, so I recorded a video showcasing it.<hr>
+Originally, I made this application for my Final Project in the CS50x course, so I recorded a video showcasing it.<br>
 Watch it here: https://www.youtube.com/watch?v=17D_o192Gmw